Host Home Volunteer

 - Log all volunteer hours

 Interested in hosting refugees, asylees and those released from detention?
 The first step is to fill out a volunteer application.
-We will review the application and then send you an access code to RSVP to a volunteer training.
+Once you submit your application, follow the steps to complete the online orientation and register for a local training.

-All volunteers are required to attend a volunteer training (virtual), complete an application, and undergo a background checks before starting.
+All volunteers are required to attend both the general and local orientations, complete an application, and undergo a background check before starting.
 At the training you will learn about World Relief's work, the refugees and immigrants we serve, and what it looks like to come alongside them as volunteers in different roles